Frequently Asked Questions by Students and Parents

 Conduct files are normally maintained by the Community Standards and Counseling Office for a period of seven years, after which the file records may be purged.
 Cases involving suspension, dismissal, and permanent transcript notation will be retained permanently.

 Why is there a hold on my transcripts and/or course registration?

 There are two primary reasons you may have “hold” on your student account from the Community Standards and Counseling Office: (1) failure to complete the conduct process, attend a conduct conference, or respond to a letter from the conduct officer and (2) failure to complete sanctions as a result of a previous conduct decision.
 To address the hold and make arrangements for it to be ended, please contact the Community Standards and Counseling Office at (585)785-1211.

 What types of issues or cases does the Community Standards Office have responsibility for resolving?

-The Office of Community Standards is responsible for reviewing and resolving all reports of alleged offenses regarding academic misconduct and various other behaviors, including but not limited to, Physical or Mental Abuse or Harm to Others, Possession or Use of Dangerous Weapon, and Unlawful Possession of Alcohol and/or Other Drugs.
+The Community Standards Office is responsible for reviewing and resolving all reports of alleged offenses regarding academic misconduct and various other behaviors, including but not limited to, Physical or Mental Abuse or Harm to Others, Possession or Use of Dangerous Weapon, and Unlawful Possession of Alcohol and/or Other Drugs.
 This list is not inclusive of all offenses.
 Please refer to the Student Code of Conduct Policy for a complete list of offenses.
-When a report is received, a conduct officer determines how the case will be processed based upon the allegation and information presented.
+When a report is received, a conduct officer determines how the case will be processed based upon the information presented.